Choosing The Best Cutting Flower Garden Plants

 We are enthralled by rich, exotic and flamboyant wedding and celebratory flowers in venues, churches and bouquets but have you ever tried to develop and grow your own best cutting flower garden plants purely for the purpose of picking them for your own displays?

-Florists flowers are often pricey and many are shipped in from abroad, a practice that adds considerably to carbon footprints and has a detrimental impact on the environment.
+Florists flowers are often pricey as many are shipped in from abroad, a practice that adds considerably to carbon footprints and has a detrimental impact on the environment.

 A lot of these lovely blooms can be grown from seeds or bulbs in your own garden or outdoor space.

-How good would it be to grow your own flowers for your home and to share them with friends and family at a fraction of the cost but with a whole lot more love involved.
+How good would it be to grow your own flowers for your home in order to share them with friends and family at a fraction of the cost but with a whole lot more love involved?

 With this comes the added bonus of having a garden full of colour and fragrance and therefore being able to pick the prize specimens from your borders.

 The British climate is ideal for growing a wide range of cutting flowers and what’s more you could have access to varieties that florist shops don’t often stock.
 The reason being that your cut flowers are fresher and only travel from your garden to indoors.

 So, if you want some inspiration to start growing your own bouquets…read on.

 I have included the following groups of cutting flower garden plants:

 - Shrubs for cutting flowers and foliage

 Choosing The Best Cutting Flower Garden Plants – Perennials